Happu2/workflow/README.md

 1. Clone the repository and navigate to the project directory
 2. Copy environment file: `cp backend/.env.example backend/.env`
-3. Edit `backend/.env` with your API keys
+3. Edit `backend/.env` with your API keys (see below for required keys)
+4. Do not mount `./backend:/app` as a volume in docker-compose.yml (this will break .env loading)
-4. Run: `docker-compose up --build`
+5. Run: `docker-compose up --build`
-5. Access the application at http://localhost:5175
+6. Access the application at http://localhost:5175

 ### Manual Setup